santos-ag/santos-ag/README.md

 [Roko](https://github.com/santos-ag/santos-ag) develops local time-series forecasting systems for industrial operations, designed to run close to where sensor data is generated.

-As CTO and co-founder, I work on the architecture and development of systems focused on efficient edge inference and industrial time-series forecasting.
+As CTO, I work on the architecture and development of systems focused on efficient edge inference and industrial time-series forecasting.

 ### Edge AI: Kernel Driver Development for NPU (RISC-V)